joyent/conch-api/docs/development.md

 In general, we prefer a two week deploy cadence. v2.45.0 goes into staging on Monday and we begin accepting PRs for v2.46.
-Two weeks later, v2.45 goes to production, v2.46 is deployed to staging, and we being to accept PRs for v2.47.
+Two weeks later, v2.45 goes to production, v2.46 is deployed to staging, and we begin to accept PRs for v2.47.

 ## Tests